2025 Summary of Services

 Our Office of Innovative Projects administers statewide and regional early childhood initiatives.
 Funded through grants from the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP), Michigan Department of Education - Office of Special Education (MDE-OSE) and contracts with intermediate school districts, we work to support the implementation of Early On, preschool special education, Great Start Readiness Programs, and more.

-56 ISDs supported with Early On public awareness & intake
+56 ISDs supported with Early On training, public awareness, & intake

 16 ISDs participating with centralized intake for preschool